EliyaRabia/Tabular-Data-Project/README.md

 # Laptop Price Prediction Project

 ## Overview
 This project aims to predict laptop prices based on various features such as CPU, RAM, GPU, and more.
-Using machine learning and Data science methods to provide accurate predictions for the price of a laptop.
+Machine learning and data science methods are used to provide accurate predictions for the price of a laptop.

 The dataset used in this project is the **Uncleaned Laptop Price Dataset** from [Kaggle](https://www.kaggle.com/datasets/ehtishamsadiq/uncleaned-laptop-price-dataset).
 It contains details about laptops, such as company, specifications, prices...
 <hr>